-FOLLOWING through on pledge to listeners to suit their tastes in the handling of commercials [BROADCASTING, Dec.
+FOLLOWING through on its pledge to listeners to suit their mercials [BROADCASTING, Dec.
 13], WLIB Brooklyn has laid down a new set of rules governing the acceptance of spot announcements.
 The station is basing the new restrictions on the results of a questionnaire submitted to listeners, who suggested improvements in the frequency length and placement of commercials.

 The plan limits all new advertisers to 35 spot announcements a week, while allowing old advertisers a maximum of 42 per week.
 The time signal is an exception.
-Transcribed commercials are not accepted for placement next to certain types of programs when it is felt there would be a violation of good taste, as in the instance of a certain type of recorded musical jingle following a semi-classical music program.
-Station will not announcements of more than 100 words.
+Transcribed commercials are not accepted for placement next to certain types of programs when it is felt there would be a violation of good taste, as in the instance of jingle following a semi-classical music program.
+Station will not accept announcements of more than 100 words.
 In a further attempt to reduce an over-large daily dose of commercial plugs and double-spotting the station is en-couraging its clients to shift from spot announcements to quarterhour programs.